misterfish/lazyfish/README.md

 .to-equal do
     10 + 1 + 2 + 3 + 4 + 5 + 6
 ```
-The same examples, written in JavaScript:
+Here are the same examples, written in JavaScript.
+They miss the shine of the Haskell/F#/LiveScript pipelines.
+If you want to work in JavaScript you might consider using another library with a more native/`lodash` syntax: ```collection.map(xxx).filter(yyy) ... ```.

 ```javascript